Gabriel Davis Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Season Stats

-- Davis has hauled in 35 grabs for 549 yards and six touchdowns this season.
-He has been targeted 63 times, and puts up 32.3 yards per game.
+- Davis has hauled in 549 yards (on 35 catches) with six touchdowns.
+He's been targeted 63 times, and is averaging 32.3 yards per game.

-- Davis has been the target of 63 of his team's 655 passing attempts this season, or 9.6% of the target share.
+- Davis has been the target of 9.6% (63 total) of his team's 655 passing attempts this season.

-- Davis has seen the ball thrown his way 17 times in the red zone this season, 13.7% of his team's 124 red zone pass attempts.
+- With 17 targets in the red zone this season, Davis has been on the receiving end of 13.7% of his team's 124 red zone pass attempts.

-- The Bills, who rank third in the NFL in points scored, have dropped back to pass 58.7% of the time while opting for the ground attack 41.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Davis' matchup with the Chiefs.